George Griffith

 George Chetwynd Griffith-Jones (20 August 1857 – 4 June 1906) was a British writer.
 He was active mainly in the science fiction genre—or as it was known at the time, scientific romance—in particular writing many future-war stories and playing a significant role in shaping that emerging subgenre.
 For a short period of time, he was the leading science fiction author in his home country both in terms of popularity and commercial success.

 Griffith grew up with his parents and older brother, receiving home-schooling and moving frequently during his childhood due to his father's career as a clergyman.
-Following his father's death when Griffith was 14 years old, he went to school for little over a year before leaving England and travelling the world, returning at the age of 19.
+Following his father's death when Griffith was 14 years old, he went to school for a little over a year before leaving England and travelling the world, returning at the age of 19.
 He then worked as a teacher for ten years before pursuing a career in writing.
 After an initial setback that left Griffith without the means to provide for himself, he was hired by the publisher C. Arthur Pearson in 1890.
 Griffith made his literary breakthrough with his debut novel The Angel of the Revolution (1893), which was serialized in Pearson's Weekly before being published in book format.
 He signed a contract of exclusivity with Pearson and followed it up with the likewise successful sequel Olga Romanoff (1894).